kimoppalfens/kimoppalfens.github.io/_posts/2017-03-24-Setting up an SCCM Labo using Powershell Direct - Part 1.md

 ```

-The above piece of code is used to test if a virtual machine is up and running before continuing with the script.
-I started out with start-sleeps but this allows much more flexibility (Thanks Kim for helping out here!)
+The above piece of code is used to test if a virtual machine is up and running before continuing with the next scriptblock.
+I started out with start-sleeps but finding the right balance for how long to sleep became a bit of a challenge.
+(Thanks Kim for helping out here!)

 The script takes 3 parameters :

 	$Vmname is the virtual machine name that we will test

 	$Argumentlist will be the service that we are testing for.
-If this service can be queried, we assume the machine is up. (we mostly use remote registry to test but any service that starts up late in the boot process should be usable)
+If this service can be queried, we assume the machine is up.
+(Most of the time we use remote registry to test, but any service that starts up late in the boot process should be usable)

 	$Credential will contain the securely stored credentials used to authenticate on the virtual machine